alexerlandsson/launchpad-scss/README.md

 Partials contains styling aimed at elements and global styling, such as base styling, keyframes and reset _CSS_.

-## Compile into CSS

-Compile the _scss_ in this project into _CSS_ by running the following commands.
+## Work in this repository

+Before you start working in this repository, install the dependencies.

 ```bash
 npm install
 ```

+### Compile scss to CSS

+Compile the _scss_ in this project into _CSS_ by running the following commands.

 ```bash
 npm run sass